ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/questions_for_groq.md

 3. What are the thermal/power behaviors under sustained batch-1 decode at high utilization?
 4. What telemetry is available for debugging schedule inefficiency (bubbles/stalls)?
 5. What is the practical granularity of “a replica”: full chip vs partitions?
+6. Are there named numeric modes (e.g., “TruePoint” as described in Groq materials), and what are the exact accumulator/rounding behaviors we should assume for accuracy validation?

 ---